Polight/lego/README.md

 `status` will therefore be reactive and the _thinking 🤔_ attribute value will overwrite the _Happy 😄_ default status.

-A property that is not declared in the `state` won't be reactive.
+⚠️ A property that is not declared in the `state` won't be reactive.

-It can be accessed through `this.getAttribute()`.
+These properties can be accessed through `this.getAttribute()` from within the component.
-After all, don't forget that these components are native! 🏡
+After all, these components are just native! 🏡

 #### Slots